Lichtblick-Suite/lichtblick/app/panels/NodePlayground/index.help.md

 ## Debugging

-For easier debugging, invoke `log(someValue)` anywhere in your Webviz node code to print values to the `Logs` section at the bottom of the panel.
+For easier debugging, invoke `log(someValue)` anywhere in your node code to print values to the `Logs` section at the bottom of the panel.
 The only value you cannot `log()` is one that is, or contains, a function definition.

 ```typescript
 const add = (a: number, b: number): number => a + b;